blocknetdx/documentation/docs/index.md

 ## Nodes
 The network is powered by 2 types of nodes:

 * __Staking Nodes__ - Secures the network by staking BLOCK to verify the blockchain.
-This service earns block rewards;
+This service earns 30% of block rewards.
 * __Service Nodes__ - Hosts the full nodes of compatible blockchains, hosts microservices, audits interactions, and performs anti-spam and anti-DOS measures for the network.
-This service earns stakers block rewards and 100% of fees generated from use of the network's services;
+This service earns 70% of block rewards and 100% of fees generated from use of the network's services.

 The following are the requirements to operate each type of node:

-* __Staking Nodes__ - A Staking Node can be operated with any amount of BLOCK, but staking more BLOCK yields more frequent rewards;
+* __Staking Nodes__ - A Staking Node can be operated with any amount of BLOCK, but staking more BLOCK yields more frequent rewards.
-* __Service Nodes__ - A Service Node requires 5000 BLOCK;
+* __Service Nodes__ - A Service Node requires 5000 BLOCK.

 ---